ParthXD7/ParthXD7/README.md

 - 📝 Join my Community/Forum on [https://parthxd7.in/](https://parthxd7.in/)

-- 💬 Ask me about **Ethical Hacking , CyberSecurity, C, C++, Technology, Pc Components, Latest Gadgets/Tech,Startup Idea, Investing in my Business/Startup/Idea, Business, Java, Python, Ai , etc..**
+- 💬 Ask me about **Ethical Hacking , CyberSecurity, C, C++, Technology, Pc Components, Latest Gadgets/Tech,Java, Python, etc..**

 - 📫 How to reach me **parthxd7@parthxd7.in**